open-toolchain/tekton-catalog/README.md

 ## Cloud Foundry related tasks

-- **cf-deploy-app**: this task allows to perform a deployment of a Cloud Foundry application using `ibmcloud cf` commands.
+- **cf-deploy-app**: This task allows to perform a deployment of a Cloud Foundry application using `ibmcloud cf` commands.
 [Documentation is here](./cloudfoundry/README.md)

 ## Git related tasks